Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 - <strong>Hardware</strong>: The electronics and the mechanical components
 - <strong>Firmware</strong>: Low-level code running directly on the hardware, controlling its basic functionalities
-- <strong>Software</strong>: Higher-level code that runs on or communicates with the <span tt="ES">ES</span> to implement extra functionalities
+- <strong>Software</strong>: Higher-level code that runs on or communicates with the <span tt="ES">ES</span> to implement higher-level functionalities

 The hardware provides the physical platform, the firmware controls it directly, and the software (when present) adds higher-level functionality.

 Consider a desktop mouse as an example: the hardware is the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code that runs on the circuit board, interpreting the signals from these components and sending them off the device, and the software is, for example, the application running on your desktop PC that allows the user to adjust the mouse sensitivity.
-All is left to do is to design a plastic enclosure in which to embed the circuit board into, so that the user can easily and comfortably hold and operate the mouse.
+All is left to do is to design a plastic enclosure in which to embed the circuit board into, so that the user can easily and comfortably operate the mouse.

 <h2 id="hardware">2.1 Hardware</h2>

 The core of an <span tt="ES">ES</span> is the electronic hardware.
-There can be an <span tt="ES">ES</span> without any software or mechanical engineering involved, but there can't be an <span tt="ES">ES</span> without electronics.

 The electronics is consolidated in a single assembly called <span tt="PCB">Printed Circuit Board</span> (PCB).
 A PCB it's an assembly made of alternating layers of insulating material (usually fiberglass) and copper, where the copper layers has been precisely etched/milled to leave behind only individual traces, which connect the different electronic components together.
 Traces on different layers are connected with <span tt="vias">vias</span>.
 Components like integrated circuits, <span tt="resistors">resistors</span>, <span tt="capacitors">capacitors</span>, and <span tt="connectors">connectors</span> are [soldered](#soldering-iron) onto the traces to wire them together.

 The PCB is the physical heart of any embedded system, it's where all the magic happens.
-Building electronics without PCBs would require a mess of wires connecting components, which would be unreliable and impossible to automate for mass production.
+Building electronics without PCBs would require a mess of wires connecting components, which would make it impossible to automate the production process for mass production.

-Functionally speaking, all the hardware elements of an <span tt="ES">ES</span> fall into one of three categories:
+Functionally speaking, the components on a PCB fall into one of four categories:

-- <strong>input elements</strong>
+- <strong>input components</strong>
 - <strong>computational unit</strong>
-- <strong>output elements</strong>
+- <strong>output components</strong>
+- <strong>support components</strong>

-<h3 id="input-elements">2.1.1 Input Elements</h3>
+<h3 id="input-elements">2.1.1 Input Components</h3>

 Think of a button, dial, touch screen, a receiving antenna, magnetic sensor, light sensor, humidity sensor: anything that can produce electrical signals that describe the surrounding environment.

-All of these devices are connected, either directly or <span tt="intermediate_circuitry_input">through intermediate circuitry</span>, to the computational unit.
+All of these devices are connected, either directly or [through intermediate circuitry](#support-components), to the computational unit.

-In the case of a desktop mouse, the input elements are the buttons, scroll wheel and motion sensor.
+In the case of a desktop mouse, the input components are the buttons, scroll wheel and motion sensor.

 <h3 id="computational-unit">2.1.2 Computational Unit</h3>